pictoreal/manthan-2021/README.md

 # manthan-2021
-Manthan is an annual public speakiing event of Pictoreal
+Manthan is an annual public speaking event of Pictoreal